dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## Host

-- The minimum CDP Base services and its dependencies to install CML, CDW and CDE are illustrated in the following table.
+- The minimum CDP PvC Base services and its dependencies to install CML, CDW and CDE are illustrated in the following table.

     ![](../../assets/images/base_svc_table1.png)